Transformers for Modeling Physical Systems

-The proposed transformer and alternative models' relative mean squared errors for the test set are plotted in Fig.~\ref{fig:lorenz_error} as a function of time and listed in Table~\ref{table:lorenz_error}.
-We can see that the transformer model is able to achieve the best performance using the least number of parameters with the exception of the Koopman only model for early times.
-However, the Koopman model is unstable for long time predictions rendering it useless for surrogate predictions.
-To quantify accuracy of the chaotic dynamics of each model, the Lorenz map is plotted in Fig.~\ref{fig:lorenz_map} which is a well-defined relation between successive $z$ local maximas despite the Lorenz's chaotic nature.
+The proposed transformer and alternative models' relative mean squared errors for the test set are plotted in Fig.~\ref{fig:lorenz_error} as a function of time and listed in Table~\ref{table:lorenz_error} segmented into several intervals based on the transformer's context length.
+In general, we can see all deep learning models perform well in the time-series length for which they were trained with the deep Koopman model performing the best followed by the transformer.
+As we extrapolate our predictions past the trained context range, the benefits of the transformer become apparent with it achieving the best accuracy for later times.
+To quantify accuracy of the chaotic dynamics of each model, the Lorenz map is plotted in Fig.~\ref{fig:lorenz_map} which is a well-defined relation between successive $z$ local maxima despite the Lorenz's chaotic nature.
 Calculated using $25$k time-step predictions from each model, again we can see that the transformer model agrees the best with the numerical solver indicating that it has learned the best physical dynamics of all the tested models.